Wilderness is the gold standard of public land protection in the US.

 Current Projects

-We steward and protect existing Wilderness Areas.
-This includes restoration and stewardship projects in Wilderness Areas (which are part of our summer events), and fighting proposed projects that would negatively impact Wilderness and public lands, such as the proposed dam and reservoir in the Homestake Valley.
+We steward and protect existing Wilderness areas.
+This includes restoration and stewardship projects in Wilderness Areas (which are part of our summer events), and fighting proposed projects that would negatively impact Wilderness and public lands, such as the potential dam and reservoir in the Homestake Valley.
+Our stewardship and restoration programs are designed to serve a wide range of our community and we work directly with land managers to restore and improve wild places in important landscapes.
+Some examples from past years include building beaver dam analogues, restoring wetlands, revegetating illegal trails and more.

 We inventory and advocate for new Wilderness and wildlands protections.
-As mentioned above, WW and our partners like the Colorado Wildlands Project conduct inventories (of Wilderness Study Areas (WSAs) and Lands with Wilderness Characteristics on BLM land and Recommended Wilderness on Forest Service land) of lands deserving of Wilderness protection and defend them from threats until Congress acts to protect them.
+WW and our partners like the Colorado Wildlands Project conduct inventories of Wilderness Study Areas (WSAs) and Lands with Wilderness Characteristics (LWCs) on BLM land, and Recommended Wilderness on Forest Service land deserving of wilderness protection.
+Inventories include documenting the state of roads (or lack thereof), water quality, opportunities for solitude, the different ways people use those spaces for primitive recreation, and more.
+These inventories help inform dialogues and comments with land managers to advocate for the protections these special places deserve

 Irreplaceable and threatened Homestake Valley Wetlands.
 Photo courtesy Steven Dewitt/Witness Tree Media.